 It is established in \cite{zbl:1428.28013} that the lower dimension may be analogously characterized as the minimum of Hausdorff dimensions of weak tangents.
 Therefore, a natural question is to ask if similar results hold for the pointwise lower dimension as well.
-In particular, the proofs we have given for \cref{it:self-embed} do not immediately translate to the case of the lower dimension since overlaps may increase dimension.
-On the other hand, the results given in \cref{it:gl-results} translate directly to the analogous lower dimension counterparts with appropriate modifications.
+However, the proofs we have given for \cref{it:self-embed} do not immediately translate to the case of the lower dimension since overlaps may increase dimension.

-Finally, we note that an analogous notion for the pointwise Assouad dimension of measures was recently introduced in \cite{doi:10.1017/prm.2022.83}.
+Finally, we note that an analogous notion for the pointwise Assouad dimension of measures was recently introduced in \cite{zbl:1527.28004}.
 It would be interesting to investigate the relationship between these two notions of pointwise dimension.